benmatselby/sublime-pman/README.md

 * bash_executable_path - The path to the bash executable.
 If empty string, use PATH to find it
 * pman_executable_path - The path to the pman executable.
 If empty string, use PATH to find it
 * pman_additional_args - This is the extra information you want to pass to the pman command.
+* use_output_panel - Show manual in an output panel instead of a scratch buffer

 Requirements